Download a one page PDF as a flyer and please post it at your institution!

 ELIGIBILITY: Early investigators (late stage predoctoral trainees and beyond) are eligible to apply.
 This includes applicants with prior experience at MBL or with the Grass Foundation (MBL course alumni are encouraged to apply).
 Priority is given to applicants with a demonstrated commitment to pursuing a research career.
 Please see FAQ page on website or contact the Program Coordinator for more information.
 International Fellows (i.e., not US citizens or resident aliens) must hold a valid visa (J-1, H-1B, F1 or F1-OPT) for the entire duration of the fellowship.
 Please contact us early in case you need to adjust your visa status!
 The Grass Foundation values diversity in all of its programs.

 DURATION: The duration of the program is 4 weeks starting Memorial Day Monday; for exact dates click here.

 SELECTION: The Trustees of The Grass Foundation judge an applicant’s ability to organize and present pertinent information, the scientific merit of the proposed research, and evidence of an applicant’s ability to work independently.
 Approximately 10-12 Grass Fellowships are awarded annually.
 Most Fellows share space in the Grass Lab; some arrange to work in the space of another MBL investigator.

 DEADLINE: Applications for summer 2015 must be received by 5 December 2014.
 Applicants must ensure that the completed application and letters of recommendation are submitted by the deadline.
 Decisions will be announced by 21 January 2015.

 MORE INFORMATION: Find more details in the FAQ and many other places on this website or contact Ann Woolford, the Grass Fellowship Program Coordinator at MBL, at:

-Download a one page PDF as a flyer
+Download a PDF of this page as a 1page flyer